Tricked-dev/Speech-To-Text-Bot/README.md

 By using Speech To Text Bot, you agree to be bound by our terms of service.
 Please read them carefully before using the bot.

+## Advanced

+The bot supports any type of video/audio while transcribing

 ## Credits

 Speech To Text Bot was created by tricked#3777.
 The bot uses whisper.cpp for voice transcription.